autumn-austin/TextBasedRPG/README.md

 -E for "EXIT"
 -S for "SHOP"

-(Please note, this is a demo and not all attributes in the town square have written functionality, currently the shop and home are the only resting places you may go, the town will soon have a community board for quests, currently the forest is a randomized enemy encounter ONLY, you may fight till the death!)
+(Please note, this is a demo and not all attributes in the town square have written functionality, currently the shop and home are the only resting places you may go, the town hall will soon have a community board for quests, currently the forest is a randomized enemy encounter ONLY, you may fight till the death!)

 You may also choose to exit the game to the main menu from your home, in which you will return to the main menu.
 From the main menu, you may exit the program entirely.